ensias-ai-club/handmade-functions-for-data/README.md

 > In progress

-There is alot of functions and commands that you would use frequently when analyzing data in this repo we provide some functions that you would use to save time
+There is alot of functions and commands that you would use frequently when analyzing data for example :
+* Checking for missing values
+* Scaling features
+* Feature Correlations
+* Cross Validation
+* Evaluation of models

+in this repo we provide some functions that you would use to save time.

+> some of these functions require some tweaking according to the situation

 ## Checking for Missing Values